Lenni128/NetworkScan/README.md

 you can also use the ```-h``` flag to get more information about the installation script.

-4. during the first installation, you must start a custom service to always start the script when booting the Raspberry Pi 4.
+4. During the first installation, you have to create a custom service to always start the script when booting the Raspberry Pi 4.

-5. Connect to your Raspberry pi 4 with ssh, Now you need to create a new service file in the directory ``/etc/system/system/`` with the following command:
+4.1 Connect to your Raspberry Pi 4 with ssh, now you need to create a new service file in the directory ``/etc/system/system/`` with the following command:

 ```sudo nano /etc/systemd/system/networkscan.service```
 and paste the following content into the file: